How to Manage Remote Work-Life Balance Effectively

 Digital noamd resting on a hammock

 If there’s only one thing you choose to implement from this list, make sure it’s this one.
 Rest.
+It’s essential.
+Not only for your health but for your productivity as well.

-The bottom line is, you can’t show up and perform at your best if you’re not taking care of yourself first.
+You can’t show up and perform at your best if you’re not taking care of yourself first.

 And rest allows you to do this.